 By submitting this document, I hereby verify that I have followed ARNA proceedings submission guidelines related to formatting and content.
+All ethical permissions have been given.

 PRESENTATION/MANUSCRIPT TITLE:

 Town Hall: Come and join our live conversation with an international community of practitioner action researchers